3disturbed/ES6AssetManager/README.md

 ## Table of Contents
 * Features
-Installation
+* Installation
-Usage
+* Usage
-Importing the Module
+* Importing the Module
-Creating an Instance
+* Creating an Instance
-Adding Assets
+* Adding Assets
-Fetching Assets
+* Fetching Assets
-Using the Progress Bar
+* Using the Progress Bar
-Executing Code When Assets Are Loaded
+* Executing Code When Assets Are Loaded
-Accessing Loaded Assets
+* Accessing Loaded Assets
-API Reference
+* API Reference
-AssetManager Class
+* AssetManager Class
-ManagedImageFile Class
+* ManagedImageFile Class
-ManagedAudioFile Class
+* ManagedAudioFile Class
-Examples
+* Examples
-Important Considerations
+* Important Considerations
-License
+* License

-Features
+## Features
-Preload Images and Audio: Because waiting is so last century.
+*Preload Images and Audio: Because waiting is so last century.
 Load and manage images and audio files with the grace of a gazelle on roller skates.
-Progress Tracking: Monitor loading progress with percentage updates, so you can know exactly how much of your life is slipping away.
+2.Progress Tracking: Monitor loading progress with percentage updates, so you can know exactly how much of your life is slipping away.
 Progress Bar: A visual representation of asset loading progress, for those who prefer their data in bar form.
 Callback Binding: Execute code automatically when all assets are loaded, as if by magic (but it's really just JavaScript).
 ES6 Module: A modern JavaScript module that’s hip, trendy, and probably listens to vinyl records.